Programming-0101/TheBook/manuscript/log-summary.md

 : Increases productivity (by focusing development efforts) : Captures design requirements in code
-: Increases programmer confidence when modifying and expanding code : Easily isolate smaller parts (“units”) of the program for verification; these tests can run independently of each other (even if the other tests have compiler issues with the classes being tested).
+: Increases programmer confidence when modifying and expanding code : Easily isolate smaller parts ("units") of the program for verification; these tests can run independently of each other (even if the other tests have compiler issues with the classes being tested).

 Add unit testing libraries and unit testing packages to existing programs : Demonstrate your ability to meet this learning outcome guide by completing the related assignments.